arbexmb/ze_challenge/README.md

 ## Testing the API endpoints

 With the application running, it is time to test the API, through its endpoints.
-With your favourite REST client, it is possible to make the following request:
+With your favourite REST client, it is possible to make the following requests:

 ### 1. Creating partner(s)